meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 `lat` and `lng` must be floating point numbers indicating a geographic position. `distance_in_meters` must be an integer indicating the radius covered by the `_geoRadius` filter.

-When using a dataset of restaurants containing geopositioning data, we can filter our search so it only includes places within two kilometers of our location:
+When using a <a id="downloadRestaurants" href="/restaurants.json" download="restaurants.json"> dataset of restaurants</a> containing geopositioning data, we can filter our search so it only includes places within two kilometers of our location:

 <CodeSamples id="geosearch_guide_filter_usage_1" />